 Hello World! :)

-I'm a third-year computer science PhD student at Cornell Tech, where I'm very lucky to work with Profs.
+I'm a third-year computer science PhD candidate at Cornell Tech, where I'm very lucky to work with Profs.

 Nikhil Garg